YarikRevich/Sansa/README.md

  #Sansa

-_*Sansa is an OpenGL light weight abstraction which allows to forget routine work*_
+_*Sansa is an OpenGL|Vulkan light weight abstraction which allows to forget routine work*_

 []()